 Discuss over-the-counter treatment options with your doctor to reduce symptoms.
 Also, be sure to get enough rest and fluids.

 A primary care physician can help you determine when and if an antibiotic is appropriate for your condition.
-Call 1-800-SCRIPPS (1-800-727-4777) if you need help finding a physician who’s right for you.
+Find a physician who’s right for you.